kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

    type PersistentVolumeClaimStatus struct {
      // existing fields...

-     // LastUsedTime is the timestamp that represents when the PVC last transitioned
+     // UnusedSince is the timestamp that represents when the PVC last transitioned
      // to not being in use.
 When the PVC is currently in use, this field is nil.
      // It is updated when the last Pod referencing this PVC is deleted or reaches a
      // terminal state, and cleared when a new Pod starts referencing the PVC.
      // +optional
-     LastUsedTime *metav1.Time `json:"lastUsedTime,omitempty" protobuf:"bytes,10,opt,name=LastUsedTime"`
+     UnusedSince *metav1.Time `json:"unusedSince,omitempty" protobuf:"bytes,10,opt,name=UnusedSince"`
    }
    ```